-How to clone a volume
+How to Clone a Volume

-Cloning is more than a backup, it’s a functionally-identical copy, a distinction that is particularly relevant for your boot drive (system and applications): you can start the Mac from the clone.
+Cloning is more than a backup, it’s a functionally-identical copy, a distinction that is particularly relevant for your boot volume (system and applications): the Mac can be booted from the cloned volume.

 Cloning with Carbon Copy Cloner